How Canadian Real Estate Investment Trusts (REITs) and listed TSX real estate companies have performed over the last 5 years.

 For us, the only reason to buy a stock is price appreciation, hats off to you Mainstreet (never issues dividend) at double the median return over the 5 years.
 When a stock issues high dividends it is to inventive shareholders to buy as the underlying financials are weak (BTB REIT, Cominar, Dream Office REIT).
 If you are choosing stocks based on dividend yield only buy if you are looking for regular income.
 If you are looking to always reinvest the dividends- there are other stocks that perform better and should start buying on stock appreciation.
 If you are buying on stock appreciation, don’t buy a stock yielding dividends, it only serves to create drag on the company.
 Trust management teams that are tight with cash and re-invest a large percentage into near-term R&D or strategic acquisitions.

 Regular readers know that we believe structure trumps all other variables in a fund or company with outside investors.
 A smart management team could game the TSX (eg: by the stock actually going up) by leading a DPO taking 1st year bank analyst opinions out of the equation and the huge burden of ridiculously high totally unsustainable dividends that forfeited any chance that some of the listed venture real estate companies had.

 How a team would do this is:

 - Aquire arms-length properties.
 Typically in the favorite Canadian management game is called Dump & Dump (dump management’s old properties into the entity, then exit (dump) the majority of mgt’s shares for the equity raised.
 For examples: see every TSX RE IPO over the last decade) The Americans at least have a pump before the dump.

 - Tight float; sub 35m, sub 85m fully capitalized.

-Non-REIT entity (there is no benefit anymore to being tax free as corporates don’t pay taxes and keeps any building the company does transparent and accountable)
+- Non-REIT entity (there is no benefit anymore to being tax free as corporates don’t pay taxes and keeps any building the company does transparent and accountable)

-Keep it a pure stock appreciation play
+- Keep it a pure stock appreciation play

 - Management team stays very lean, part time CFO, CEO paid under market value.

-Have a very savvy tax accountant (to pay a sub 3% tax, see first capital for unparalleled low tax)
+- Have a very savvy tax accountant (to pay a sub 3% tax, see first capital for unparalleled low tax)

-Canadian or USA Property, tight geographical focus, resulting in lower monitoring overhead
+- Canadian or USA Property, tight geographical focus, resulting in lower monitoring overhead

-Pay property sellers in stock with a non-transferable 3 yr cashless warrant, to incentivise holders not to sell until listed entity can pay-down its mortgage, adjust math so that management can re-fiancane the paid down properties pulling out a majority of that paid down equity to cancel the selling of the warrant conversions.
+- Pay property sellers in stock with a non-transferable 3 yr cashless warrant, to incentivise holders not to sell until listed entity can pay-down its mortgage, adjust math so that management can re-fiancane the paid down properties pulling out a majority of that paid down equity to cancel the selling of the warrant conversions.

 Credit does go to Mainsteet Equity, as they followed this recipe very similar very early on (2004), and are still a stock play rather than a dividend yielding entity and are a 5yr top perfomer.